shuhaibw/AggieShift-HackDavis2024/README.md

 ## What We Learned

 Throughout the development of AggieShift, we acquired invaluable experience in integrating various technologies to create a dynamic web application.
 From React for frontend interactivity to Tailwind CSS for responsive design, each component contributed to our understanding of modern web development practices.

+### Rapid Development in a Time-Constrained Environment
+Participating in the HackDavis hackathon, with its stringent 24-hour timeframe, provided a unique opportunity to further enhance our team project skills and interaction.
+Amidst the time pressure, we honed our abilities to communicate effectively, collaborate seamlessly, and make swift yet informed decisions.
+This immersive experience not only tested our technical prowess but also fostered a culture of adaptability and resilience within our team.

 ## How We Built It